Initial guesses

 SAD + guessmix_angle_deg (when it ships)

-The “today” column is what the v0.9 release ships.
-Methods marked “when it ships” are scaffolded in the engine; their concrete implementations are tracked in docs/roadmap.md under “v0.6.x — initial-guess overhaul” (§G2) and the DIIS-family section (§D1).
+The remaining method marked “when it ships” (broken-symmetry guessmix_angle_deg) is still scaffolded in the engine; its concrete implementation is tracked in docs/roadmap.md under the initial-guess track (§G2) and the DIIS-family section (§D1).

 Worked examples